gradle/gradle/design-docs/managed-component-model.md

 - Default implementations needs to be allowed for multiple levels.
 In case of multiple default implementations the most specific one should be used.
   Example: `BinarySpec` has its own default implementation, yet `JarBinarySpec` can specify its own. `@Managed` types extending `JarBinarySpec` should delegate to the default implementation of `JarBinarySpec` as it is more specific than the default implementation declared for `BinarySpec`.
-- Need to change how `BaseComponentSpec.getDisplayName()` and `BaseBinarySpec.getDisplayName()` to get meaningful type names for managed subtypes.
-Make sure these methods always use the

 ### Test cases